RecordsKeeper/multichain/docs/source/miningmac.rst

     ./rk-cli recordskeeper getblockchaininfo

-Your node will sync up to the best block, and then only your node can start mining and your balance will get updated with the mined XRK coins.
+Your node will sync with the best block, and then your node can start mining and your balance will get updated with the mined XRK tokens.

-In case you have entered the wrong ip-address then it will report this error:
+In case you have entered the wrong IP address, then it will report this error:

 .. warning::

     Error: Couldn't initialize permission database for blockchain recordskeeper.
 Probably rkd for this blockchain is already running.
 Exiting...

-Please check ip-address and port properly to connect to the RecordsKeeper Blockchain.
+Please check the IP address and port properly to connect to the RecordsKeeper blockchain.

 .. note::

-    If you have already created a wallet address and you want to add it as your miner address then run this command from the command line terminal:
+    If you have already created a wallet address and you want to add it as your miner address, then run this command from the command line terminal:

     .. code-block:: bash